 The school is enthusiastically supported by a progressive, cohesive and hardworking School Board and P&C committee.
 The members of these groups work diligently and productively to provide many additional resources for all students.
-The P&C have supported our NAIDOC Mosaic, computer hardware, Community Fund, Choir Uniforms, Interschool Sport Shirts, just to name a few.
+The P&C have supported our NAIDOC Mosaic, computer hardware, Community Fund, Choir Uniforms, Interschool Sport Shirts, Portable PA system, 98" screen for undercover area, just to name a few.